syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 ### Add Custom Fallback Fonts

-The following code example demonstrates how to add custom fallback fonts for a missing font while converting a PowerPoint presentation to PDF.
+The following code example demonstrates how to add custom fallback fonts while converting a PowerPoint presentation to PDF.

 {% tabs %}